Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Emotional impact:

-Visible eczema can cause embarrassment and social difficulties
+Visible eczema can cause embarrassment

 Support self-esteem